Unity-Technologies/ml-agents/docs/Making-a-new-Unity-Environment.md

         * `discrete` corresponds to describing the action space with an `int`.
         * `continuous` corresponds to describing the action space with an array of `float`.

-3. You can chose what kind of brain you want `YourNameBrain` to be.
+3. You can choose what kind of brain you want `YourNameBrain` to be.
 There are four possibilities:
  * `External` : You need at least one of your brains to be external if you wish to interact with your environment from python.
- * `Player` : To control you agents manually.
+ * `Player` : To control your agents manually.
 If the action space is discrete, you must map input keys to their corresponding integer values.
 If the action space is continuous, you must map input keys to their corresponding indices and float values.
  * `Heuristic` : You can have your brain automatically react to the observations and states in a customizable way.
 You will need to drag a `Decision` script into `YourNameBrain`.
 To create a custom reaction, you must :
    *  Rename `TemplateDecision.cs` (and the contained class name) to the desired name of your new reaction.
 Typical naming convention is `YourNameDecision`.
    *  Implement `Decide`: Given the state, observation and memory of an agent, this function must return an array of floats corresponding to the actions taken by the agent.
 If the action space type is discrete, the array must be of size 1.